ebenezerdon/webllm-offline-ai/README.md

 ## ✅ Features

-- **pc Desktop Experience**: Interact with the chat app in a simulated pc environment, complete with a taskbar, draggable window, and window controls (minimize, maximize, close).
+- 🖥️ **PC Desktop Experience**: Interact with the chat app in a simulated pc environment, complete with a taskbar, draggable window, and window controls (minimize, maximize, close).
-- 🤖 Run large language models directly in your browser.
+- 🤖 **Run large language models** directly in your browser.
-- 🔄 Choice of models with different sizes and capabilities.
+- 🔄 **Choice of models** with different sizes and capabilities.
-- 📊 Progress tracking for model downloads and progress bar.
+- 📊 **Progress tracking** for model downloads and progress bar.
-- ℹ️ Model information (download size, VRAM requirements, parameters).
+- ℹ️ **Model information** (download size, VRAM requirements, parameters).
-- 📱 Responsive design that adapts.
+- 📱 **Responsive design** that adapts.
 - 💬 Clear feedback during download and inference, integrated into the pc UI.
 - 🎛️ Taskbar with a start button, app icon, and live clock.